jigish/slate/README.md

 #### Example Config ####

-You can check our my own config in the file "slate" in my [dotfiles](https://github.com/jigish/dotfiles)
+You can check out my own config in the file "slate" in my [dotfiles](https://github.com/jigish/dotfiles)

 ## Contact ##